Google's Bard AI falls short of rivals, Pichai promises upgrades to come soon

 Check out the full podcast here.

-Source: The New York Times, Via: The Verge
+Source: The New York Times Via: The Verge